drehnstrom/terraform-cicd-demo-gcp/README.md

 1. Navigate to thie following repository and fork it into your account: https://github.com/drehnstrom/terraform-cicd-demo-gcp

+1. Click on the __Actions__ menu.
+Then, click the __I understand my workflows, go ahead and enable them__ button.

 1. In your new repository, click on __Settings__, then __Secrets | Actions__.

-1. Create a new respository secret with the name `GOOGLE_CREDENTIALS`.
+1. Create a new repository secret with the name `GOOGLE_CREDENTIALS`.
 The value or the secret will be the contents of your `key.json` file, but with the new line characters removed.
 Use the following bash command to strip newline characters: `cat key.json | tr -s '\n' ' '`.
 Run this command from the folder where you saved your Service Account key file.

 1. Once the secret is created navigate to the file `space-invaders/provider.tf` in your GitHub repository.